Pttn/rieMiner/README.md

 They can be useful to get better performance depending on your computer.

+* EnableAVX2 : by default, AVX2 is disabled, as it may increase the power consumption more than the performance improvements.
+If your processor supports AVX2, you can choose to take advantage of this instruction set if you wish by setting this option to `Yes`.
+Do your own testing to find out if it is worth it;
 * SieveBits : size of the segment sieve is 2^SieveBits bits, e.g. 25 means the segment sieve size is 4 MiB.
-Choose this so that SieveWorkers*SieveBits fits in your L3 cache.
+Choose this so that SieveWorkers*2^SieveBits fits in your L3 cache.
 Default: 25;
 * SieveWorkers : the number of threads to use for sieving.
 Increasing it may solve some CPU underuse problems, but will use more memory.
 0 for choosing automatically based on number of Threads and PrimeTableLimit.
 Default: 0.

 These ones should never be modified outside developing purposes and research for now.